Cutting board: Steel

 Steel shares with glass the advantages of the durability and ease of cleaning, as well as the tendency to damage knives.
 Depending on the exact steel and heat treatment used, at best a steel cutting board will wear the edge on knives quickly; at worst chip, dent, or roll it like glass.

 There are also cutting boards made of glass, steel, or marble, which are easier to clean than wooden or plastic ones such as nylon or Corian, but tend to damage blades due to their hardness.
 Rough cutting edges such as serrated knives abrade and damage a cutting surface more rapidly than do smooth-edged cutting implements.

 Hygiene

 Sanitation with cutting boards is a delicate process because bacteria can reside in grooves produced by cutting, or in liquids left on the board.
-Harmful bacteria such as Salmonella, E. coli, Listeria, and Staphylococcus can easily reside on a cutting board without proper care.
+Harmful bacteria such as Salmonella, Escherichia coli, Listeria, and Staphylococcus can easily reside on a cutting board without proper care.
 Proper maintenance of a cutting board is essential to sustaining a safe cooking environment and preventing food borne illnesses.